NithishCodes-2411/SplitWise-Clone/README.md

 ## Features

 - User authentication and authorization
-- Create and manage groups
+- Create and manage and view groups
-- Add and remove group members - yet to implement
+- Add and remove group members
-- Create and settle transactions within groups
+- Create , settle and view debts within groups
 - Calculate and update group balances
-- Generate settlement suggestions
+- Simplifying debt and generate settlement suggestion
-- Simplifying debt
+- track monthly , weekly  expenses - yet to implement

 ## Technologies Used